Galactic Archaeology

 Toomre diagrams of stars crossmatched with TESS CTL, Gaia DR2 (with radial velocity), and LAMOST, color-coded by [alpha/Fe] (left) and [Fe/H] (right).
 Triangles mark halo stars, pluses are thick disk stars, and diamonds are thin disk stars.

 With the advent of the Transiting Exoplanet Survey Satellite, we will be able to find thousands of exoplanets around stars of different chemistry, kinematics, and location in the Milky Way.
 As the same gas that forms stars forms the planets around them, it is important to understand how planet properties relate to stellar properties.
-In a recently accepted paper, I investigated the Galactic context of planet populations and formation by combining astrometric, spectroscopic, and photometric surveys (i.e. Gaia DR2, APOGEE, GALAH, RAVE, LAMOST, Skymapper) to understand the chemo-kinematics of possible planet-hosting stars.
+I investigated the Galactic context of planet populations and formation by combining astrometric, spectroscopic, and photometric surveys (i.e. Gaia DR2, APOGEE, GALAH, RAVE, LAMOST, Skymapper) to understand the chemo-kinematics of possible planet-hosting stars.
 We find that most TESS targets are in the thin disk (>90%), but they are also found in the thick disk (4%) and the halo (<1%).
 We then used these kinematic memberships and looked at the metallicity and alpha-enhancement in the different Galactic components from the variety of surveys we utilized for the study.
 We find that each survey shows decreasing metallicity and increasing alpha-enhancement as one goes from the thin disk to the halo.
 We hope this catalog (linked above!) will be useful to explore planet populations as a function of kinematics, component-membership, metallicity, and alpha content.

 Spatially-resolved stellar populations outside Milky Way